fanzhangg/FoodTracker/README.md

 - Root view controller: first item added to the stack
 - Modal Segue: Present task that the user must complete before continuing
 - Unwind Segue: Move backward through one or more segues to return the user to a scene managed by an existing view controller

+## Implement Edit and Delete Behavior

+- Presentation styles:
+  - Present modally: The user must either complete/cancel before continuing
+  - Present: Use a navigation controller when the user is navigation through hierarchical data